15 Best Interview Questions to Ask Candidates [According to Hiring Experts]

 kathy bennett headshot

-While this might seem like an odd question to ask during interviews given their professional content, Kathy Bennett, Founder and CEO of Bennett Packaging, says it can be incredibly revealing.
+While this might seem like an odd interview question to ask candidates given their professional content, Kathy Bennett, Founder and CEO of Bennett Packaging, says it can be incredibly revealing.

 “While this might seem silly at first, this question can tell you a lot about a candidate, what they value, and which abilities they’re the most confident about.
 The reasoning behind this question is that we tend to give animals human-like personality traits, letting you know what a person values the most in themselves.
 Depending on your company and its culture, the answer to this question can tell you, for example, if someone is a good team player or not.
 It can effectively tell if a person is a good fit for a role based on their personality and the team’s dynamic.”